harvard-dce/zoom-recording-ingester/README.md

 1. Builds all of the AWS resources as part of a CloudFormation stack using the AWS CDK tool
 1. Releases an initial version "1" of each Lambda function

+**Notes**:
+* When running this command (and `stack.update` as well) you will be presented with a confirmation prompt to approve some of provisioning operations or changes, typical those realted to security and/or permissions
+* The output from this command can be a bit verbose.
+You will see real-time updates from Cloudformation as resource creation is initiated and completed.

 Use `stack.update` to modify an existing stack.

 ##### `invoke stack.status`